 10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

-BI dashboards empower entire organizations to make data-driven decisions without relying on data engineers for every question.
-This article covers 10 dashboard examples by business function, explains what makes each one effective, and provides a step-by-step guide for building your own.
-You'll also learn how to avoid the common pitfall of tool sprawl, where different teams build dashboards in different tools with conflicting metric definitions.
+The right BI dashboard puts current, relevant data in front of the people who need it, when they need it, without waiting for an analyst to pull a report.
+This guide walks through 10 dashboard examples organized by business function, breaks down what makes each one effective, and offers a practical framework for building your own.
+You will also learn how to avoid tool sprawl (where different teams build dashboards in different tools with conflicting metric definitions).

 Key takeaways